jamesbontempo/btreemap/README.md

 	values([start, end, inclusive])

 If `start` or `end` are provided, returns values for keys within the range from `start` to `end`.
-Note that if configured for non-unique keys, each value yielded will be an array of values.
+Note that if configured for non-unique keys, each value yielded will be one of an array of values.

 #### Parameters